flinnthebin/stream/mirai/curl.md

-Title: Curl: An Essential Tool for Network Communication
+# Curl: An Essential Tool for Network Communication

-Introduction:
+## Introduction:

 Curl is a command-line tool that is widely used in network communication.
 It is a versatile tool that provides a range of features for transferring data over the internet.
 In this article, we will explore the capabilities of Curl, including its features, use cases, and applications in cybersecurity research.

-Features of Curl:
+## Features of Curl:

 Curl provides a range of features for transferring data over the internet.
 Some of the most notable features of Curl include: